 The bus journey from Berlin ends at the Amsterdam Sloterdijk station.
 From here you can get to Amsterdam City by underground line 50 and tram line 12.

-Travel by bus between Amsterdam, Netherlands and Berlin, Germany is: Restricted.
+Travel between Amsterdam, Netherlands and Berlin, Germany by bus is: Partially open.

-The above information was last checked on 6/17/21.
-Remember to check the latest COVID-19 travel safety regulations for your bus to Berlin from Amsterdam as this information can change.
+The information above was last checked on 9/26/21.
+Remember to review the latest COVID-19 travel safety regulations for your bus to Berlin from Amsterdam as this information can change.

 The government of Netherlands has imposed these measures to reduce the spread of COVID-19:

-Last checked on 6/16/21.
-Please check the latest COVID-19 travel safety regulations for your bus to Amsterdam from Berlin closer to your date of departure here here.
+Last checked on 9/26/21.
+Remember to check the latest COVID-19 travel safety regulations for your bus to Amsterdam from Berlin closer to your date of departure here here.

-Omio customers who travel this route most frequently depart from Amsterdam Centraal and arrive in Berlin, Zentralen Omnibusbahnhof.
+Omio customers traveling this route depart most frequently from Amsterdam Centraal and arrive in Berlin, Zentralen Omnibusbahnhof.

 Here are some other resources that might have the information you need